unum-cloud/ustore/README.md

 ## Features

 A Key Value Store is generally an associative container with sub-linear search time.
-If we strip the last part away and assume keys to be integers, it becomes a "Transactional <sup>1</sup> Zoned <sup>2</sup> Memory Allocator <sup>3</sup>" that can abstract both persistent and volatile memory.
-Every DBMS uses such abstractions for primary keys in each collection and index.
+Every DBMS uses such abstractions for primary keys in each collection and indexes.
 But UKV has more to offer.
 Especially to Machine Learning practitioners.

 <table>
 <td style="text-align: center">